Website SEO Basics - How to Optimize your Content

 External links can be inbound (links from other websites to your site) or outbound (links from your site to other websites).
 And it’s good to have both as long as you are linking to and being linked from good, relevant websites.

 - Inbound links: These are really good to have, as long as the websites that are linking to you have good quality content.
-If you want to grow your inbound links, think about where your content would be a valuable asset, and reach out to those specific websites, bloggers, and brands.
+If you want to grow your inbound links, think about where your content would be a valuable asset and reach out to those specific websites, bloggers, and brands.
 Reach out with a personal, well-thought-out message, not a form letter.

 - Outbound links: Use these to provide your readers with more information and references about your content.
 Avoid undisclosed paid ad links or any link that doesn’t help your readers.

-Use a responsive theme
+Use a responsive theme.

 A responsive theme reorganizes your website for different screen sizes so visitors who are looking at your website on their phone or tablet will automatically see your full content in an easily readable format.
-It also means that your visitors will recognize your content and know where to find things whether they’re on a laptop or phone.
+It also means that your visitors will recognize your content and know where to find things, whether they’re on a laptop or phone.

 If it’s hard for visitors to navigate through your website on their phone, they’ll quickly leave and bounce right back to their search results.
-And since search engines want to promote helpful websites, if visitors bounce quickly from your website back to their search, the search engine will make note of that, and it can hurt your website’s ranking.
+And since search engines want to promote helpful websites, if visitors bounce quickly from your website back to their search, the search engine will make a note of that, and it can hurt your website’s ranking.

-Under Settings > Reading, there is a line that says “Search Engine Visibility”.
+Under Settings > Reading, there is a line that says “Search Engine Visibility.”
 Make sure that box is not checked.
-We know, the wording around this is confusing, but checking that box actually checks “Discourage search engines from indexing this site” and stops search engines from indexing your site.
+We know the wording around this is confusing, but checking that box actually checks “Discourage search engines from indexing this site” and stops search engines from indexing your site.

 Use SEO plugins